-Many state statutes allow victims of domestic violence to opt out of mediation cites and the act extends a similar option to collaborative law by requiring the victim's consent to begin or continue the process.
 The act also creates an exception to the disqualification requirement "for protective proceedings involving a threat to the safety of a party or a party's dependent when no successor lawyer is immediately available."
 Sections 3(b)(1)(A), 5(c)(1), 6(b)(1).
-This exception insures that a victim of domestic violence who participates in collaborative law will continue to have the assistance of counsel in the face of an immediate threat to her safety or that of her dependent even if collaborative law is terminated.
-It is consistent with the Model Rules of Professional Conduct provisions that "a lawyer may withdraw from representing a client if ... withdrawal can be accomplished without material adverse effect on the interests of the client"

-and: "upon termination of representation, a lawyer shall take steps to the extent reasonably practicable to protect a client's interests..."
+This exception insures that a victim of domestic violence who participates in collaborative law will continue to have the assistance of counsel in the face of an immediate threat to her safety or that of her dependent if collaborative law is terminated.
+It is consistent with the Model Rules of Professional Conduct provisions that "a lawyer may withdraw from representing a client if ... withdrawal can be accomplished without material adverse effect on the interests of the client" and: "upon termination of representation, a lawyer shall take steps to the extent reasonably practicable to protect a client's interests..."
 MODEL RULES OF PROF'L CONDUCT R. 1.16(b)(1) & (d) (2002).

-Finally, the act, like the Uniform Mediation Act, creates an exception to the evidentiary privilege otherwise extended to a collaborative law communication which is: "a threat or statement of a plan to inflict bodily injury or commit a crime of violence", section 11 (a) (2); or is "intentionally used to plan a crime, attempt to commit or commit a crime, or conceal an ongoing crime or ongoing criminal activity" section 11(a) (3); or is "sought or offered to prove or disprove abuse, neglect, abandonment, or exploitation in a proceeding in which the abuse or neglect of a child, or a vulnerable adult as defined by law is an issue."
+Finally, the act, like the Uniform Mediation Act, creates an exception to the evidentiary privilege otherwise extended to a collaborative law communication which is: "a threat or statement of a plan to inflict bodily injury or commit a crime of violence", Section 11 (a) (2); or is "intentionally used to plan a crime, attempt to commit or commit a crime, or conceal an ongoing crime or ongoing criminal activity" Section 11(a) (3); or is "sought or offered to prove or disprove abuse, neglect, abandonment, or exploitation in a proceeding in which the abuse or neglect of a child, or a vulnerable adult as defined by law is an issue."
 Section 11(a) (5).
-These exceptions recognize that the need for confidentiality in collaborative law communications must yield to the value of protecting the safety of victims.
+These exceptions recognize that the need for confidentiality for collaborative law communications must yield to the value of protecting the safety of victims.

 The act's provisions will encourage collaborative lawyers to receive training in identifying domestic violence and safety planning for victims.
 Screening protocols already exist which lawyers can use to satisfy the obligation imposed by the act.
 See AMERICAN BAR ASSOCIATION COMMISSION ON DOMESTIC VIOLENCE, TOOLS FOR ATTORNEYS TO SCREEN FOR DOMESTIC VIOLENCE (2007).
 By analogy, the Model Standards of Practice for Family and Divorce Mediation require mediators have special training in recognizing and addressing domestic violence before undertaking any mediation in which those elements are present.
-MODEL FAM. & DIVORCE MEDIATION STANDARDS II A (2) (overall training and qualification standard), (domestic violence standard).
+MODEL FAM. & DIVORCE MEDIATION STANDARDS IIA(2) (overall training and qualification standard), XB (domestic violence standard).

-Collaborative Law and Low Income Parties
+Collaborative Law and Low-Income Parties